chimbida/365cal-tui/README.md

 # 🚀 365cal-tui 🚀

-Welcome to `365cal-tui`, a terminal-based calendar viewer for your Office 365 account, conjured into existence through the power of **Vibe Coding**!
+Welcome to `365cal-tui`, a terminal-based calendar viewer for your Microsoft 365 account, conjured into existence through the power of **Vibe Coding**!

 ## What is Vibe Coding?